FactCheck Gets Boris Details Wrong -

 So when FactCheck said to Boris that “the government did not support the EU regulation on the matter”, they omitted to mention that, actually, it did.
 Boris was calling for this change to be made a year before the EU passed it – if the UK was a sovereign nation in control of its laws we could have implemented it ourselves.
 Yet another example of the media’s blind hatred of Boris resulting in basic factual errors…

-Nb.
+NB.
 Of course this is the same Channel 4 whose editor last year liked a tweet calling Boris a “c**t”.